Smart home design

 Zigbee and Z-Wave are using a mesh-topology, this means that every device can connect to another, extending your network through your house and even garden.
 This way your network can extend further throughout your house and is more reliable.

 While they might look the same, there are some big differences between the two protocols.
 The Z-Wave network only supports up to four hobs, (devices), between the controller and the device itself.
 Zigbee supports unlimited devices, so you can build a bigger mesh network with it.

 Now you don’t have to really pick one protocol, because every smart hub supports multiple protocols.
 But the more devices you add to one mesh protocol, the more reliable and stronger it gets.
-A good practice is to use one protocol for your lights and wall plugs.
+A good practice is to keep with one protocol for your lights and wall plugs.
 These are the devices you will have the most of and are spread throughout your house.
-The Zigbee lights tend to be cheaper, but Z-Wave protocol is more reliable, has less interference and a greater signal strength.
+The Zigbee lights tend to be cheaper, but the Z-Wave protocol is more reliable, has less interference and a greater signal strength.

 You can buy “smart” lights that you can control from your mobile phone.
 And yes, you can easily turn them on off all at once, or change the brightness.
 But those that make them smart?
 I would like that the lights are turned on when it gets dark, or that they turn on when I come home.
 Also, I don’t want to be stuck to one brand, so what you are looking for is a controller that supports a lot of different protocols, Z-wave, ZigBee, wifi, Bluetooth, 433mhz, infrared etc.

 A controller, or hub, is a device that allows you to create flows / routines / actions that happen after a certain trigger or event.
 A hub will connect all the devices together, making your house smart.